gboulant/todogo/doc/talks/talk01.01.userguide.rst

 Exporting tasks in a pdf file
 =============================

-For printing the todo list on paper, it could be convenient to create a pdf file from the listing.
-The output of the command ``todo list`` can be saved either in a text plain file:
+To print the todo list on paper, it could be convenient to save the listing into a pdf file.
+The output of the ``todo list`` command can be saved either in a plain text file:

 .. code:: shell

    $ todo list -t -f todo.txt
    The todo list has been printed in the txt file: todo.txt

 Or in a pdf file (just by changing the output file extension):

 .. code:: shell